xiv3r/dhcp-starvation/README.md

-# $${\color{cyan}DHCP- Starvation- Tool}$$
+# $${\color{cyan}TERMUX- DHCP- Starvation- Tool}$$
-dhcp starvation tool is a powerful tool that can starve all dhcp pool leading to all clients unable to obtain the ip from the dhcp server.
+dhcp starvation tool is a powerful tool that can starved all dhcp pool leading to all clients unable to obtain the ip from the dhcp server or either experience a network disruptions.

 # $${\color{cyan}Requirements}$$
 - g++/gcc compiler